emmahewson/mp3-swimmon/README.md

 **Comments / Chat on Event page:** functionality for users to be able to discuss the event in a comments or chat section on the Event page, where they could ask questions, make plans etc.

 **Expand Personal Profile:** users can add more information about themselves on their profile, which could include 'home swim-spot' with their closest beach (and tailored event suggestions based on this), a list of events they are marked as 'going' to, and a profile photo or avatar.

+**Improve log in functionality:** add a password reset for users who've forgotten theirs, and gather user email addresses in order to implement this.
+Improve security with security questions or authentication.

 **Recurring Events:** The ability to make an event 'recurring' for users who hold regular swim meetings (e.g. every week), saving them time creating new events.